 This Epiphone from the Slash series often receives negative reviews associated with the country of origin.
-But the truth is that if we blindfold ourselves and listen to it together with an American, we will hardly notice the difference.
+But the truth is that if we blindfold ourselves and listen to it side by side with an American version, we will hardly notice the difference.

 We also find AAA flamed maple on the top, a very aesthetic wood with good acoustic properties.
 Although it is not really a top but a very thin veneer and complemented with a thicker sheet of common maple.
 But, in all fairness, does anyone expect an 8mm flame maple top on such a cheap guitar?
-This maple veneer is known as “veneer”, a very thin veneer that does not affect the sound and acoustic contribution of the wood, but does not offer the same quality of a AAA class flamed maple top.
+This maple veneer is very thin and doesn't affect the sound and acoustic contribution of the wood, but doesn't offer the same quality of a AAA class flamed maple top.

 The color of the guitar is also reminiscent of Slash, because it is the characteristic flamed amber on the top with red on the bottom, the design that is generally associated with the Guns N' Roses guitarist.The hardware is chrome with a Tune-O-Matic bridge, but it is not very stable.
 It comes with a 15-watt amplifier with two channels, a three-knob EQ, overdrive switch and a headphone output.

 This guitar weighs 3.6 kg and has a traditional 628 mm scale.
 However, it feels more comfortable than other Epiphone guitars due to the tulipwood fretboard that provides flexibility and softness in the grip.
 The woods not only contribute to the sound quality, but also to the ergonomics of the musical instrument.
 It is also influenced by the fact that the weight is very well distributed.
 The neck has good flexibility, is light and compensates for the heaviness of the body.